 We must be devoted with our life in serving the Lord

 Sermon Title: On a Mission from the Lord, and Nothing Can Stop Us

 Introduction: Paul is warned about what awaits him in Jerusalem by Agabus in Caesarea, “Thus says the Holy Spirit, ‘So shall the Jews at Jerusalem bind the man who owns this belt, and deliver him into the hands of the Gentiles” (21:9–12).
-Agabus, a prophet offers Paul the word of the Lord concerning his return to Jerusalem.
+Agabus, a prophet, offers Paul the word of the Lord concerning his return to Jerusalem.
 This prophecy confirmed to Paul the necessity of his decision to continue on to Jerusalem.
 The ministry of the Holy Spirit is consistent and reinforces our understanding of God’s purpose for our life.
-The many tears of his Christian brothers and sisters break his heart.
-Paul is still willing to die for the name of Jesus, if it is the will of God .
+Though the many tears of his Christian brothers and sisters breaks his heart, Paul is still willing to die for the name of Jesus, if it is the will of God.

 God has forewarned us of things to come

 We can allow anything stop us from doing what God has called us to do

 We must be willing to suffer persecution for Christ